ChungmanPARK12/grab-integrated-app/README.md

 ```

 ### Run the App
-Use **Expo Go** on your mobile device to open the app and
+Use **Expo Go** on your Android or iOS device to run the app.

-Scan the QR code displayed in the terminal,
+Scan the QR code shown in the terminal, and Expo Go will automatically open and load the project.

 ### Troubleshooting
-if the Expo server does not start, try cleaning the cache:
+If the Expo server does not start, try cleaning the cache:
 ```bash
 npx expo start -c
 ```